Prof. Peter K. Yu

 Privacy and Legal Issues in Cloud Computing

-Edited by Anne S.Y.
+Anne S.Y.
 Cheung, Faculty of Law, University of Hong Kong

-and Rolf H. Weber, Faculty of Law, University of Zurich, Switzerland
+Rolf H. Weber, Faculty of Law, University of Zurich, Switzerland

 Using a multi-disciplinary and comparative approach, this study examines emerging and innovative attempts to tackle privacy and legal issues in cloud computing such as personal data privacy, security and intellectual property protection.